Psychiatric medication: Adverse and withdrawal effects

 Psychiatric disorders, including depression, psychosis, and bipolar disorder, are common and gaining more acceptance in the United States.
 The most commonly used classes of medications for these disorders are antidepressants, antipsychotics, and lithium.
 Unfortunately, these medications are associated with significant neurotoxicities.

 Psychiatric medications carry risk for neurotoxic adverse effects.
 The occurrence of neurotoxic effects can potentially reduce drug compliance.
 Some adverse effects can be treated symptomatically by using adjunct medications such as anticholinergics (antimuscarinics).
 Some rebound or withdrawal adverse effects, such as the possibility of a sudden or severe emergence or re-emergence of psychosis in antipsychotic withdrawal, may appear when the drugs are discontinued, or discontinued too rapidly.

 Medicine combinations with clinically untried risks

 While clinical trials of psychiatric medications, like other medications, typically test medicines separately, there is a practice in psychiatry (more so than in somatic medicine) to use polypharmacy in combinations of medicines that have never been tested together in clinical trials (though all medicines involved have passed clinical trials separately).
-It is argued that this presents a risk of adverse effects, especially brain damage, in real-life mixed medication psychiatry that are not visible in the clinical trials of one medicine at a time (similar to mixed drug abuse causing significantly more damage than the additive effects of brain damages caused by using only one illegal drug).
-Outside clinical trials, there is evidence for an increase in mortality when psychiatric patients are transferred to polypharmacy with an increased number of medications being mixed.
+Polypharmacy that includes a benzodiazepine is associated with increased mortality in patients with schizophrenia.